Is Panama about to snap?

 But will the Americans come flying in not in US Air Force cargo transport planes, but in passenger jets full of tourists with money to spend in Panama?

 Not so much, it seems.
-The Tocumen Airport Authority told La Prensa tha tit expects three years of losses ahead.
+The Tocumen Airport Authority told La Prensa that it expects three years of losses ahead.
 La Estrella reports that half of Panama’s hotels are up for sale, that the sector owes some $630 million to the banks and has few prospects of early recovery.
 Several local franchises, like the Riu hotels, have already filed for bankruptcy.

 That’s a problem for the Cortizo administration, which has been taking the advice of a reckless Chamber of Commerce that would let the public schools die and open up all places and businesses that have survived with few special precautions.
 The infection and death rates have bottomed out now, but they went up for the second spike with the lifting of many restrictions at the end of last year and the start of this one.